 I had never heard of Nannie Helen Burroughs until 2008, when I found myself driving down Nannie Helen Burroughs Avenue in northeast Washngton, DC on my way to Langston Golf Course.
 When I asked my golfing buddies who was this woman to have a streeet named after her, they replied vaguely that she had founded a school here in Washington, DC.
 Curious to know more, I visited the campus a few days later.
 There I discovered that she established the National Training School for Women and Girls in 1909 and had been a contemporary of Frederick Douglass, Booker T. Washington and James Weldon Johnson.
 Clearly a woman of substance, I wanted to know more.
 This led me to her papers archived at the Library of Congress and a two-year study of her life.
 The end result was The Nannie Helen Burroughs Project.

 On the Home Page, I spoke about Nannie Helen Burroughs tasking Mary Alice Dorsett to share her message with the people.
 I learned about their ongoing relationship during the 2010 convention of the Association for the Study of African American Life and History.
-I attended the convention to expand upon my knowledge of Burroughs, because she had been a close associate of the organization's founder, Carter G. Woodson, who founded the organization in 1915 founder.
+I attended the convention to expand upon my knowledge of Burroughs, because she had been a close associate of Dr. Carter G. Woodson, who founded the organization in 1915 founder.
 A 1933 letter substantiates their relationship.
 It reads, "My dear Miss Burroughs: At the special meeting called last evening to work out the details for the annual meeting of the Association for the Study of Negro Life and History...you were chosen Secretary of the General Committee.
 Other persons were suggested as chairmen of the various sub-committees...It was definitely decided, however, that you be chosen as Secretary of the entire Committee.
 Respecfully yours, C.W.
 Woodson, Director" Dr. Woodson established Black History Week in 1926, and it was expanded to Black History Month in 1976 by President Ford.
 Because of Miss Burroughs' close association with Dr. Woodson, she is credited with being the first educational institution to have a Black Studies Program.
 Yet, I am not aware of her being the subject of any Black History Month Program, other than my presentations.

 An attendee at the convention from Tampa, Florida who visited my Nannie Helen Burroughs display told me how Miss Dorsett constantly spoke about her.
 Upon introducing myself to Miss Dorsett by phone, she immedietly became my new best friend, requesting that I give my Nannie Helen Burroughs presentation on her birthday and then again at her funeral, which I did on February 3, 2011 at her 85th birthday party in Tampa.
 Blessingly, I have not had to carry out the second half of that request.
 Miss Dorsett is still going strong as of today.
 She is my constant source of encouragement, insisting that God has me on a mission to bring Nannie Helen Burroughs' message to the people.